Jewel of the Nile Wall Rock Climbing

 Approach One: Hike to the Horse Head and wrap Northeast around its Eastern side along a bench that will lead you to the base of the wall with a short scramble up 2nd class at its end.
 "Note" when hiking along the bench, if you stay along the Eastern shoulder, the approach will be much easier.

-Browse More Classics in Jewel of the Nile Wall
+Browse More Rock Climbing Classics in Jewel of the Nile Wall

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Jewel of the Nile Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Jewel of the Nile Wall:

 Featured Route For Jewel of the Nile Wall